karush17/surreal-70-samples/README.md

     - [ ] How can these components be used in theoretical/practical scenarios related to the area of work?
     - [ ] How can these components be improved and in theoretical/practical scenarios related to the area of work?
 * Key takeway- Your own contributions matter!

 ### New Ideas/Questions
+This section follows and builds upon the critical analysis section.
 *

 ### Conclusion